 If you are feeling adventurous, hike up to the Fortress of San Giovanni.
 The climb has 1,3500 steps, which may be a bit difficult, but I can guarantee you, that the views are absolutely worth it.

-If you’re looking for more incredible views, you can go on one of Montenegro’s most scenic drives: the Kotor Serpentine Road from Kotor to Lovcen.
+If you’re looking for more incredible views, go on one of Montenegro’s most scenic drives: the Kotor Serpentine Road from Kotor to Lovcen.
 This route is not the most pleasant, especially if you get car sick like I do but views will make you forget what you had to endure as soon as you reach the top.

 - Pro tip: Stop at Restaurant Horizont for lunch with a view!